dehesa/CodableCSV/README.md

     CSV fields are separated within a row with _field delimiters_ (commonly a "comma").
 CSV rows are separated through _row delimiters_ (commonly a "line feed").
 You can specify any unicode scalar, `String` value, or `nil` for unknown delimiters.

+-   `escapingStrategy` (default: `.doubleQuote`) specify the Unicode scalar used to escape fields.

+    CSV fields can be escaped in case they contain priviledge characters, such as field/row delimiters.
+Commonly the escaping character is a double quote (i.e. `"`), by setting this configuration value you can change it (e.g. a single quote), or disable the escaping functionality.

 -   `headerStrategy` (default: `.none`) indicates whether the CSV data has a header row or not.

     CSV files may contain an optional header row at the very beginning.
 This configuration value lets you specify whether the file has a header row or not, or whether you want the library to figure it out.

 -   `trimStrategy` (default: empty set) trims the given characters at the beginning and end of each parsed field.

     The trim characters are applied for the escaped and unescaped fields.
+The set cannot include any of the delimiter characters or the escaping scalar.
+If so, an error will be thrown during initialization.

 -   `presample` (default: `false`) indicates whether the CSV data should be completely loaded into memory before parsing begins.